Back to Blog

 • Purchases — the conversion that matters, including purchase amount

-• Sales — total revenue attributed to each campaign, ad group, or creative
+• Sales — total royalty-generating revenue attributed to each campaign, ad group, or creative

-This data is broken down by channel, campaign, and even individual creative, so you can see exactly which Facebook ad, which Google keyword, or which influencer post drove real Amazon revenue.
+This data is broken down by channel, campaign, and even individual creative, so you can see exactly which Facebook ad, which newsletter link, or which book influencer post drove real Amazon book sales.

-Why Most Sellers Are Not Using It (And Why That Is a Problem)
+Why Most Authors Are Not Using It (And Why That Is a Problem)

-Despite being free and genuinely powerful, Amazon Attribution adoption remains surprisingly low.
+Despite being free and genuinely powerful, Amazon Attribution adoption remains surprisingly low among authors.
 The reasons are predictable:

 “I didn’t know it existed.”
 Amazon does not promote Attribution aggressively.
-It lives in the advertising console, and unless you go looking for it, you might never find it.
+It lives in the advertising console, and unless you go looking for it, you might never find it — especially since most Amazon Ads guides are written for third-party sellers, not authors.

 “It seems complicated to set up.”
-The setup process involves creating campaigns, generating tags, and implementing them across platforms.
-It is not hard, but it requires some upfront effort that busy sellers keep postponing.
+The setup process involves creating campaigns, generating tags, and implementing them across your marketing channels.
+It is not hard, but it requires some upfront effort that busy authors keep postponing.

-The sellers who are not using Attribution are making one of two mistakes: they are either not running external traffic at all (missing a growth opportunity) or they are running it blind (wasting money without measurement).
+The authors who are not using Attribution are making one of two mistakes: they are either not running external traffic at all (missing a growth opportunity) or they are running it blind (wasting their marketing budget without measurement).

 Setting Up Amazon Attribution: Step by Step